• Skip to primary navigation

 • Cointreau: Triple sec or Grand Marnier are good substitutes.

-• Sweetener: Agave syrup can replace simple syrup for a more natural sweetness.
+• Sweetener: Agave syrup can replace simple syrup.

-• Spicier Kick: Muddle a few slices of fresh jalapeño in the shaker before adding liquid ingredients.
+• Spicier kick: Muddle a few slices of fresh jalapeño in the shaker before adding the liquid ingredients.

 Nutrition